 - Through e-mail.
 All students have their own THUAS e-mail address.
-The Digital Learning environment Brightspace is also commonly used, as is MS Teams. - Through study announcements published on the university portal (http://intranet.hhs.nl/). - If necessary, for confidentiality reasons, THUAS will try to contact a student through other methods, for instance, by phone or by post.
+The Digital Learning environment Brightspace is also commonly used, as is MS Teams. - Through study announcements published on the university portal - If necessary, for confidentiality reasons, THUAS will try to contact a student through other methods, for instance, by phone or by post.
 For that reason, it is necessary that THUAS has up-to-date information about a student's address and phone number.
 Should any changes occur in the academic year, please tell the International Office (internationaloffice@hhs.nl)

-5.5 Timetables
+4.5 Timetables

 Exchange students will have access to the exchange programme timetable at the beginning of each semester.
 More information about the timetable will be provided during the introduction week.
-Class Hours are from Monday to Friday, from 08.45 to 18.00 in blocks of 45-180 minutes.